-- Parking permits are required for any vehicle on campus. - Register before coming at umaine.edu/parking - Print your receipt and put it in your dashboard until you pick up your permit.
+- Parking permits are required for any vehicle on campus.
+On-campus residential students are permitted to park in RED parking lots. - Register before coming at umaine.edu/parking - Print your receipt and put it in your dashboard until you pick up your permit.